0xmuchen/2e2-playwright-demo/README.md

-//TBD: Create readme file

-# Playwright Test Automation Project
+# Playwright Test Automation Demo Project

 This project is a test automation suite using Playwright for a web application testing.